|

 SET... a perpetual hit for all ages, but doesn't even require reading.

-Discovery Store,
+Discovery Store!

 and many more - all the links on Shop Hoagies! -

-are all Hoagies' Gifted Education Page associates.
+are all Hoagies' Gifted Education Page affiliates.
+Purchase through Hoagies' Page links,

-For each purchase from Hoagies' Page links, these stores give a small
+and these stores give a small

-percentage of your purchase price to Hoagies' Gifted Education Page, at no cost
+percentage to Hoagies' Page at no cost

-to you -- Thanks!
+to you.
+Thanks!

 -